Explore holidays in Zakynthos

 As the sun shines on the peninsula, so generous hospitality shines on all who pass by.
 The locals dote on their visitors – with children the real guests of honour.
 Cafés and tavernas in the area are unanimous in their resolve to provide exciting play areas for little ones which, in turn, offer parents the opportunity for unhurried conversation.

-Mere metres from our Periyali Villas lies one of the most important conservation areas in the Mediterranean.
-Gerakas Beach, a stunning, pine-fringed, horseshoe stretch of golden sand, forms part of the Marine Park Conservation Area and is a rare nesting site for the loggerhead turtle, which is currently teetering precariously close to extinction.
+Gerakas Beach is one of the most important conservation areas in the Mediterranean.
+A stunning, pine-fringed, horseshoe stretch of golden sand, forms part of the Marine Park Conservation Area and is a rare nesting site for the loggerhead turtle, which is currently teetering precariously close to extinction.

 The caretta caretta hatch by the hundreds on the beach every year.
 Occasionally, they make their appearance in the daytime, allowing luckier sunbathers to witness the special event and urge a hatchling on as it makes its way from sand to sea.